meierrene/Natours/readme.md

 - `npm run start`: Start the app in production mode.
 - `npm run build:js`: Build frontend JavaScript files.
 - `npm run watch:js`: Watch for changes in frontend JS during development.

+---

+## 🙌 Credits

+This project was developed as part of the [Node.js, Express, MongoDB & More: The Complete Bootcamp](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) by **Jonas Schmedtmann**.